kogo59/The_Central_Caucasus_and_Bashan/chapters/12_Chapter.md

-Podkumok flows round the southern base of the hill, on the lower slopes of which the town is built; the hotel and best quarter are sufficiently high to command from their windows a noble panorama of the snowy chain — from Elbruz, standing out like a sentinel on the west, to the more distant summits of Dychtan and Koschtantau, on the east.
+Podkumok flows round the southern base of the hill, on the lower slopes of which the town is built; the hotel and best quarter are sufficiently high to command from their windows a noble panorama of the snowy chain — from Elbruz, standing out like a sentinel on the west, to the more distant summits of Dychtau and Koschtantau, on the east.
 The distance to Elbruz is about the same as that of Mont Blanc from Geneva; the other mountains are from twenty to forty miles further away.
 The principal bathhouses, and the gardens which surround them, are